viktoriadeann/vdadcwoo/README.md

 DigitalChalk WooCommerce Plugin (vdadcwoo)
 ========================================

+### FORKED FROM DCWOO

+This is a forked version of dcwoo found here: https://github.com/digitalchalk/dcwoo - the difference is that this version checks if the cart has non-virtual and virtual products.
+If all virtual, the order is set to completed, otherwise, its set to processing.

 ### Assumptions

 This plugin provides an integration between DigitalChalk and WooCommerce inside a WordPress site for Viktoria de Ann.
 It is assumed that you have installed WordPress and the WooCommerce plugin prior to installing this plugin.